pacodemant/pacodemant/README.md

-- 👋 Hi, I’m Paco Demant
+- 👋 Hi, I’m Paco Demant from Bremen, Germany.
-- 🌱 I’m currently learning Dart'n'Flutter
+- 🌱 I'm currently learning Dart'n'Flutter and developing a lifestyle botany app.
+Coming soon.
-- 💞️ I’m looking to collaborate on frontends
+- 👾 I’m looking to collaborate on mobile frontends.
 - 📫 paco@gmx.li
-- ⚡ Fun fact: I'm Comedian
+- 🤡 Fun fact: I'm Comedian.

 <!---
 pacodemant/pacodemant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.